About Your Surgery

 The information in this section will tell you what to expect after your surgery, both during your hospital stay and after you leave the hospital.
 You will learn how to safely recover from your surgery.
 Write down any questions you have and be sure to ask your doctor or nurse.

-You may have a urinary catheter (Foley® in your bladder to monitor the amount of urine you are making.
-The Foley catheter should come out before you leave the hospital or PACU.
+You may have a urinary catheter in your bladder to help monitor the amount of urine you’re making.
+It should come out before you leave the hospital or PACU.
 You will also have compression boots on your lower legs to help your circulation.
-They will be taken off when you are able to walk.
-You may also have a drain in your abdomen (belly) to drain extra liquid from the area.

-Your pain medication will be given through an IV line or in tablet form.
-If you are having pain, tell your nurse.
+Your pain medication will be given through an IV line or as a pill that you swallow.
+If you’re having pain, tell your nurse.

 After your stay in the PACU, you may be discharged or you may be taken to your hospital room in the inpatient unit.
 There, your nurse will tell you how to recover from your surgery.
 Below are examples of ways you can help yourself recover safely.